- Understand the key differences between B2C and B2B content marketing.

 Trello’s project management platform is free for individual users because they don’t sell to individual users.
 They sell a team-wide project management system to businesses.
 The majority of people who land on their content won’t be opening up a business account, but every individual user becomes a fan who can advocate for the platform at the business level.

-Content marketing generates leads.
-And those relationships can be nurtured throughout the funnel until they convert into a sale.
+Want to learn how to generate leads?
+Use content marketing to nurture relationships throughout the funnel until they convert into a sale.

 B2B content marketing facilitates that process, too.
 B2B content such as blog posts are great at expanding awareness.
 Content such as white papers, case studies, and calculators are all highly effective throughout the consideration and decision phases.